soundpress/RulesOfNYC/docs/c03/index.rst

 (b) § 20-709 of the Administrative Code, "Display of Price per Measure," shall not apply to any consumer commodity packaged without a declaration of volume, weight, quantity or other appropriate size declaration.

-(c) § 20-709 of the Administrative Code, "Display of Price per Measure," shall not apply to any consumer commodity sold in one, two, five, or ten units of the applicable standard measure designated in § 5-113(b) below.
+(c) § 20-709 of the Administrative Code, "Display of Price per Measure," shall not apply to any consumer commodity sold in one, two, five, or ten units of the applicable standard measure designated in 6 RCNY § 5-113(b).

 (d) § 20-709 of the Administrative Code, "Display of Price per Measure," shall not apply to any consumer commodity whose method of sale is governed by § 191, § 193, or § 193-d of the New York Agriculture and Markets Law.